top of page

 Produced by Ryan Bobkin, Sara Wylie, Gábor Osvath

-World Premiere, Locarno Film Festival - WINNER, Swatch First Feature Award
+World Premiere, Locarno Film Festival - WINNER, First Feature Award

 In the late 1990s, eight-year-old Sasha and her Hungarian immigrant family relocate to a new home on Vancouver Island.
 Their fresh start is interrupted by increasingly dangerous behaviour from Jeremy, the family’s oldest child.